willsides/cover-link/readme.txt

 == Description ==

 Adds a Gutenberg block that displays a darkened post thumbnail as a link to that post, with hover effects.
-Also supports nested blocks, such as Post Title, Post Date, etc. to overlay on the image.
+Supports nested blocks, such as Post Title, Post Date, etc. to overlay on the image.

 Allows setting a custom aspect ratio.